tatianegercina/FinTech/01-Lesson-Plans/07-SQL/Supplemental/SQL_troubleshooting_guide.md

 ### Execute .sql file via postgreSQL CLI

-PostgreSQL additionally provides a Command Line Interface (CLI) to not only access and query SQL databases/tables, but also execute .sql files as well.
-This method has the advantage of being a native operation in which the data import operation is done entirely within the postgreSQL environment, often providing both reliability and speed.
+PostgreSQL additionally provides a Command Line Interface (CLI) to access and query SQL databases/tables, and execute .sql files.
+This method has the advantage of being a native operation in which the data import operation is done entirely within the postgreSQL environment, providing reliability and speed.

 In order to access the postgreSQL CLI, you'll have to first set the `PATH` environment variable to point to the postgreSQL binaries.
-Windows users will have to use the Command Prompt as Git Bash has issues with the psql CLI.
-When ready, run one of the following commands depending on your operating system:
+Windows users will have to use the Command Prompt, as Git Bash has issues with the psql CLI.
+When ready, run one of the following commands, depending on your operating system:

 * Mac OS: `export PATH=$PATH:/Library/PostgreSQL/12/bin`.
 * Windows: `SET PATH=%PATH%;C:\Program Files\PostgreSQL\12\bin`

 **Note:** At the time of this writing, PostgreSQL has been updated to version 12.
-Therefore, if your PostgreSQL version is still on 11, then your paths may be the following instead:
+Therefore, if your PostgreSQL version is still on 11, then your paths may be the following:

 * Mac OS: `/Library/PostgreSQL/11/bin`
 * Windows: `C:\Program Files\PostgreSQL\11\bin`